Supergiovane/node-red-contrib-knx-ultimate/README.md

 * **SCENE CONTROLLER node** [here](https://github.com/Supergiovane/node-red-contrib-knx-ultimate/wiki/SceneController-Configuration), The scene controller node can act as a real scene controller, with recall and save of the current scene.
 * **WATCHDOG node** [here](https://github.com/Supergiovane/node-red-contrib-knx-ultimate/wiki/7.-WatchDog-Configuration), allows notification (Email, Twitter, Telegram, Alexa, Siri, Sonos -with sonospollytts node- and so on) of KNX Bus connection errors, automatic or manual switchover to a backup KNX/IP router if the primary fails and allows you to programmatically change the config-node directly from a msg flow.
 * **LOGGER node** [here](https://github.com/Supergiovane/node-red-contrib-knx-ultimate/wiki/Logger-Configuration), creates an XML diagnostic file, compatible with ETS.
 You can open it with ETS for diagnostic pourposes.
+* **GLOBAL CONTEXT node** [here](https://github.com/Supergiovane/node-red-contrib-knx-ultimate/wiki/SampleGlobalContextNode), exposes the group addresses to a Global Context variable, to be used in function nodes.

 [![Buy a Sticker!](https://raw.githubusercontent.com/Supergiovane/node-red-contrib-knx-ultimate/master/img/PoweredBySticker.png) Support the project, buy an (overpriced) die-cut sticker "powered by KNX-Ultimate" for your products](https://teespring.com/it/stores/knx-ultimate-support-store)